opendata-swiss/eCH-0285-Use-of-controlled-vocabularies/document/11_access_rights.md

 ## Usage Note
 - Use this property exclusively for statements about access restrictions (e.g., privacy, security, or policy-related restrictions).
-- The [European Access Rights Controlled Vocabulary](http://publications.europa.eu/resource/authority/access-right) must be used.
+- The [European Access Rights Controlled Vocabulary](http://publications.europa.eu/resource/authority/access-right) SHOULD be used.
 Adapt categories definitions as needed for specific use cases.

 ## Decisions (and Reasoning)
 1. Retained the recommendation to use the EU Publications Office access rights vocabulary.